wgibson15/lab01/README.md

 After your program prints your name, you'll write some code to compute some simple math problems.

-Add the following to your code:
+Add the following to your code (punctuation is very important):
 ```
 int x, y, z;
 x = 10;